scott12123/provisioning/readme.md

 The actual script value is executed directly by the operating system, so it can be any shell command or script path available on the host.

+## Label printing

+When the **Print** button is used on the label printer page, the browser sends a `print_label` Socket.IO event containing the HTML for the label.
+The server saves the received HTML to `last_label.html` and replies with an `output` message showing the path.
+A final `finished` event indicates completion.